sous-chefs/windows_print/README.md

 ### Actions
 - :create: Installs a printer driver
-- :remove: Removes a printer driver
+- :delete: Removes a printer driver

 ### Attribute Parameters
 - driver_name: name attribute.
 Name of the print driver to install.